'We are at maximum risk': cabin crew on work during a pandemic

 Flight attendants were examined one and a half hours before each departure: they measured pressure, pulse, temperature, only then the doctor gave permission.
 We understand that we are in the maximum risk group: 300 people are in contact with us in a confined space, therefore it is necessary to monitor our health.

 Airport security was different.
 In most regions, passenger items were carefully handled, in Moscow - almost nowhere, sometimes people were not even given a decree on self-isolation.
 There was a case when a flight from Tokyo did not fly to terminal F, but to terminal D, where there is no sterile area and doctors, and all 300 passengers calmly went home.
 In other cities, according to my observations, it was tougher and more disciplined.

-“I have heard of cases in which colleagues in everyday life faced bullying due to fear of the coronavirus.
+“I have heard about cases where colleagues in everyday life have faced bullying due to fear of the coronavirus.
 There are memes on the Internet that we should be afraid, we fly everywhere and contact everyone, but all my friends and relatives support me, even the neighbors smile and ask how the flight went.
-Only my mother says: "Stop flying, quit and come home."
+Only mom says: "Stop flying, quit and come home."

 Now my colleagues and I, as well as thousands of other conductors, are in limbo: we do not know what will happen next.
 We don’t even know what they will offer us in May - a salary (from 12 to 20 thousand rubles), two-thirds of the salary, minimum wage (minimum wage) or nothing.

 We felt the situation with coronavirus in March, when the number of flights began to change.
 Moreover, this happened every day in an operational mode: by morning there were flights, by lunch they were canceled.
 One could come to work, hear that some airport had closed the landing, there would be no departure - and return home.